- What Does Bowed Legs Mean?

 1. Physiological Genu Varum

 A variation in normal appearance across children that results in some toddlers appearing more bow-legged than others.
+There is symmetrical and painless bowing and this problem will resolve spontaneously without treatment, as a result of normal growth.

 2. Blount’s Disease